bradleytaunt/accssible/_posts/2018-02-12-stay-hungry.md

 ---
 layout: post
 title: Stay hungry
+description: Staying passionate can help fuel your ambition
+summary: As designers and developers, we need to keep pursuing what interests us about our industry.
+Staying passionate can help fuel your ambition.
+tags:
+    - development
 ---

 It can feel daunting in this developer / designer landscape to keep yourself up-to-date with the latest and greatest technologies available.
 Which new framework should I invest the most time into?
 Will it even be maintained a couple years down the road?
 Is it just a fad?